Nematodirus leporis

 Egg of Nematodirus sp.

-The adult parasite is slender and measures 30 mm long.
+The adult parasite is slender, measuring 30 mm in length.
 Its body shape is curled and presents 18 longitudinal striations.
-The anterior part is reduced, with an inflated cuticle, which is usually striated.
+The anterior part is reduced, with an inflated cuticle that is typically striated.
 The anterior part is inflated with a noticeable dorsal esophageal spicule.
-The male worms possess a bursa with 2 large lateral lobes, covered with mediolateral and caudolateral striations.
-The female has a tale that ends bluntly.
+The male worms possess a bursa with two large lateral lobes, covered with mediolateral and caudolateral striations.
+The female's tale ends abruptly.

 www.ulb.ac.be/sciences/biodic/ImNematodes.html